 - Walls, the calling card of the house

 What’s the first thing guests notice when they cross the threshold?
 You guessed it: the walls.
 Choose the right colour for each room that resonates with the room’s role.
 Wall colour for the living room is essential in shaping the optimal environment for a wide range of activities.
-The living room is used as a sitting room, a guest room or even a working room.
+The living room is used as a sitting room, a guest room or even a working room and Pocket doors.
 For example, you can choose a cream, beige or pastel shade for your living room to give it that welcome sense of calm and tranquillity.

 For the bedroom, select a light shade of blue, yellow for the hallways and pale green or purple for the workroom.
 Of course, you can go one step further with an accent wall to revitalise the room.
 You can choose to wallpaper it, add a huge picture, give it a contrasting colour with the rest of the items in the room or turn it into a modern, urban brick wall.
 Interior designers’ favourites also include wall decorations using decorative preserved lichens.
 Lichens don’t need to be watered, and artificial light is sufficient as a light source.
 Moreover, mosses can be designed on light fittings or furniture, in different geometries and sizes that surprise visitors with their originality.